HMS Horatio (1807): Later service

 The ship spent 1816 in the East Indies, with calls at ports in India and China.
 At the end of 1816, Horatio was ordered home, and paid off at the beginning of 1817.
 The following year, the ship remained out of commission at Deptford.

 Horatio underwent major repairs at Deptford Dockyard between 1817 and 1819, under the direction of the yard's master shipwright, William Stone.
 Many frames were replaced with new timber or reused timbers taken from other ships.

 In late 1845 and early 1846, plans were drawn up to convert Horatio and Eurotas to become steam-powered screw-driven guard ships.
 Some sources suggest that the actual conversion work was performed at Chatham Dockyard in 1850, with Horatio being the first screw-driven frigate launched from that yard.
 After its conversion Horatio was posted to Sheerness.

 Following the outbreak of the Crimean War in 1854, the navy revived the concept of the bomb vessel.
 As well as powered and unpowered newly built craft, in 1855 the navy earmarked four old sailing frigates that had recently been converted to screw propulsion to also be fitted with mortars: Horatio and Eurotas, plus the later frigates Seahorse and Forth.
 However, only the work on Horatio was completed; the other conversions were cancelled.

 Fate

-After 54 years of service, Horatio was apparently sold for breaking up at Charlton, London in 1861.
+After 54 years of service, Horatio was apparently sold for breaking up at Charlton, Kent, in 1861.
 Other reports give a sale date of 1865.